kryptos007/kryptos007/README.md

 - 👋 Hi, I’m @kryptos007
 - 👀 I’m interested in ..Blog and Product Marketing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Blog
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...PRODUCT MARKETING
-- 📫 How to reach me ...
+- 📫 How to reach me ...EMAIL

 <!---
 kryptos007/kryptos007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.